 Other fans stand behind the barriers around the side of the pitch.

 Please not that unfortunately away fans are not allowed to stand in the Tinshed.

 Can fans sit and watch the game?

 To accommodate fans who wish to sit and watch the game, there is a covered seated stand with a capacity of 588.
 Some of these seats are for season ticket holders, and there are also seats available for disabled, families, our match-day experience and school's groups plus away fans.
 There are some seats available for sale on the day of the match, you can buy these at the turnstiles.

 We are a family friendly club and under 12’s can sit free of charge with any paying adult or concession.
 All unreserved seating is available on a first-come-first-served basis and we always have a couple of stewards at each end of the seated stand available to help you locate available seats.

 Where do the away fans stand?

 When games are segregated, there is capacity for 800 away fans standing at the western end of the ground and we always provide up to 90 seats for those that prefer to sit.
 When games aren't segregated, away fans are welcome to walk around the ground.

 Is there anywhere to eat or drink?

-There are two catering outlets inside the ground, one adjacent to the Tinshed and one next to the club house.
+There are two catering outlets inside the ground, one adjacent to the Tinshed and one at the opposite, open end of the ground.
 There is also access to the bar in the clubhouse.
 We also offer hospitality packages in the Feethams Lounge where you can have a meal before the match and watch the game from the balcony.